 I need to (+ verb) .
 [This form is used for an action that is necessary or important.]

 I have to (+ verb) .
-[This form is to talk about an action I am obligated to do - very important.]
+[This form is to talk about an action I must do.]

 When other people WANT, HAVE or NEED something.